 Before making a referral

-Your safeguarding concerns may not always need a referral.
+Your safeguarding concerns may not always need a contact.
 There could be services or professionals already involved with the child who can help.

 You can discuss your concerns with your agency’s safeguarding lead or your line manager.

-Please consider these thresholds to find the appropriate service before making a referral.
-There are services are available to help meet the child or young person’s needs:
+Please consider these spectrum descriptors to find the appropriate service before making contact.
+There are services are available to help meet the child or young person’s needs

 If there are a number of services involved it would be best to assess the child or young person’s need.
 This would be done through an Early Help Single Assessment with a lead professional.

 As well as having additional support in place some children and young people and their families have more complex needs.
-This would require enhanced or targeted services to support them.
-The child or young person’s needs would be identified from an Early Help Single Assessment, or in some cases a Social Work Single Assessment.
+This could require targeted services to support them.
+The child or young person’s needs would be identified from an Early Help Single Assessment.

-If enhanced or targeted services are required, a lead professional will co-ordinate the child’s plan.
+If targeted services are required, a lead professional will co-ordinate the child’s plan.
 The plan is put in place to support the child/young person and parent(s).